rsksmart/ri-aggregation/docs/protocol.md

 - `_lastCommittedBlockData`: Stored info of the last committed block.
 - `_newBlocksData`: Data of the new committed blocks.

-`StoredBlockInfo` - block data that we store on Ethereum.
+`StoredBlockInfo` - block data that we store on Rootstock.
 We store hash of this structure in storage and pass it in tx arguments every time we need to access any of its field.

 - `blockNumber` - rollup block number